craigerskine/openemu.org-11ty/_site/news/2023-04-welcome.md

 * Design processes
 * Other vide game emulation news

 So, get ready for some really cool articles and news updates.
-And if you are a real nerd you subscribe to these updates via a [JSON feed](/feed.json). {.text-sm}
+And if you are a real nerd you can subscribe to these updates via a [JSON feed](/feed.json). {.text-sm}